zeightOFFICIAL/portrait-manager/README.md

 7. All right to Custom Npc Portraits (https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/346, https://www.nexusmods.com/pathfinderkingmaker/mods/100) belongs to edvin76 (https://www.nexusmods.com/pathfinderkingmaker/users/1599293), (https://github.com/edvin76/CustomNpcPortraits)<br>
     7.b.
 Please note, that I am not using any of Assets of Custom Npc Portraits.

-<b>Inform: if your owner rights are violated; if you've encountered any bugs; if you have any suggestions.
+<b>Inform: if your owner's rights have been violated; if you encounter any errors; if you have suggestions for improving functionality/optimization.
-Disclaimer: this is not a product of Owlcat Games, it is developed by a third parties.
-Every image used in this application, and processed by it, does not belong to this program's author.
-Clients (users) are responsible for selecting the image, and using processed by the program images.</b>
+Disclaimer: This is not a product of Owlcat Games, it is developed by a third party.
+Every image used and processed in this application does not belong to me.
+Clients (users) of this application are responsible for selecting a specific image and subsequent use of the processed image.
+This program only allows users to modify images more easily.
+Whether they are protected or not, selecting an image and its use is entirely at the discretion of the user.
+Custom NPC Portrait does not belong to me, but to edvin76, I do not utilize any of the assets.</b>